 Dorothy and Henry Dworkin were among the most influential couples in the early days of Toronto’s Jewish community.
 They were community leaders known for their steadfast commitment to the health and well-being of the burgeoning community.
 They worked tirelessly to assist thousands of European Jews with their Canadian immigration process.
-In addition, Dorothy was instrumental in the establishment of Mount Sinai Hospital on Yorkville Avenue in Toronto, and became the first president of the hospital’s women’s auxiliary.
+In addition, Dorothy was instrumental in the establishment of Mount Sinai Hospital on Yorkville Avenue in Toronto and became the first president of the hospital’s women’s auxiliary.

-Henry Dworkin was born in 1886 in Russia and came to Canada with his family at the age of 19.
+Henry Dworkin was born in 1886 in Russia and came to Canada with his family at the age of nineteen.
 In the early years Henry dispensed food to the hungry.
-When Henry and Dorothy were married in 1911, Henry was working for the Labour Lyceum, which he had co-founded with machinist Sam Easser.
+When Henry and Dorothy were married in 1911, Henry was working for the Labor Lyceum, which he had co-founded with machinist Sam Easser.
 For over forty years, the Labor Lyceum was the epicentre of political activism for Toronto’s textile workers.
 In 1917, Henry and his brother Edward opened a variety store named E & H. Dworkin Steamship and Bankers, which grew into a tobacco and shipping agency.
 The name was eventually changed to Dworkin Travel.
 Through this business, the Dworkins helped Jews from all over Europe immigrate to Canada, with specific focus on countries like Poland, Rumania, and Latvia.
 They would travel to different countries in order to help the family members of their clients settle in Toronto.